Skip Ribbon Commands

 Privacy

-Laws relating to the privacy of personal information affect collection, use, disclosure, security and storage of, as well as access to, information regarding each student and their parent(s) or guardian(s).
+Laws relating to the privacy of personal information inform the collection, use, disclosure, security and storage of, as well as access to, information regarding each student and their parent(s) or guardian(s).

-Schools should seek their own advice from DE, the relevant sector authority or their legal adviser about providing information to the parent(s) or guardian(s) and students to make sure they comply with applicable privacy legislation.
+Schools should seek their own advice from the Department of Education, their relevant sector authority or their legal adviser about the most appropriate form in which to provide this information.

-Schools should store personal information about students and their parent(s) or guardian(s) securely and protect it from misuse, loss, unauthorised access, modification and disclosure, and in accordance with applicable privacy legislation and policies.
+Schools should store personal information about students and their parent(s) or guardian(s) securely and protect it from misuse, loss, unauthorised access, modification and disclosure, and in accordance with applicable privacy legislation and school privacy policies and procedures.
 This may mean a locked filing cabinet or cupboard within a locked room that is accessible only to persons authorised by the principal, or secure data storage with appropriate access controls for digital records.

 Schools should seek their own advice in relation to compliance with legislation and good practice for the storage of personal, confidential and sensitive information, and digital and cloud-based storage.
 School privacy policies (if required) should address data security.

-At government schools, students and their parent(s) or guardian(s) may be able to request access to school documents by making a Freedom of Information (FOI) request under the Freedom of Information Act 1982 (Vic).
-To find out how to make a FOI request for access to government school records, go to the Victorian Department of Education’s Freedom of information requests page.
+At government schools, students and their parent(s) or guardian(s) have the right to request access to school documents by making a freedom of information (FOI) request under the Freedom of Information Act 1982 (Vic).
+To find out how to make an FOI request for access to government school records, go to the Department of Education’s Freedom of information requests webpage.

 Government schools are obliged to keep and dispose of school records in accordance with retention and disposal authorities (RDAs) made under the Public Records Act 1973 (Vic).
 RDAs describe the categories of records kept by schools and specify the minimum period for which they should be retained.